 How to Work Alone Effectively

-If you have been working remotely, you may have noticed there are pros and cons of working alone.
-It’s great to work in pajama pants, but that can lead to sluggishness as the days go on.
-And who doesn’t love the easy access to their pantry?
+If you have been working remotely, you may have noticed the pros and cons of working alone.
+Working in pajama pants can be great, but that can lead to sluggishness as the days go on.
+And who doesn’t love easy access to their pantry?
 But that can lead to lots of unconscious snacking.
-How you approach your day when working alone, including your morning getting ready routine, can impact your motivation.
-Learning how to work productively alone, regardless of your location, is a useful skill to keep your work time meaningful and positive.
+How you approach your day when working alone, including your morning getting-ready routine, can impact your motivation.
+Learning how to work productively alone, regardless of location, is helpful to keep your work time meaningful and positive.

 Do You Work Well Alone?